-The completed application must be submitted no later than Friday, January 8, 2021 at 12:00 p.m.
-Application information will be reviewed by the assistant director of Special Interest Communities and will be distributed to the House leadership of the respective SIC Houses in which the applicant has applied.
+The completed application must be submitted no later than Friday, January 17, 2022 at 12:00 p.m.
+Application information will be reviewed by the assistant director of Special Interest Communities and will be distributed to the House leadership of the respective SIC Houses to which the applicant has applied.
 Applications that are incomplete in any way will not be reviewed.
-All candidates should expect to receive communication directly from the SIC House leadership for an individual interview if they should be considered by the SIC House that they selected as their preference.
+All candidates should expect to receive communication directly from the SIC House leadership for an individual interview if they are being considered by the SIC House that they selected as their preference.

 Special Interest Communities Interviews

-Interviews will be managed and coordinated through each individual SIC House in which the applicant applied.
+Interviews will be managed and coordinated through each individual SIC House to which the applicant applied.
 Applicants should expect to receive communication from SIC House leadership directly.

 Notification of Acceptance

-Applicants will be notified of their acceptance and placement by Friday, January 15, 2021.
+Applicants will be notified of their acceptance and placement as early as Monday, January 17, 2022.

 House Selection Deadline

-The deadline for candidates to confirm their house selection is Tuesday, January 19, 2021 at 5:00 p.m.
+The deadline for candidates to confirm their house selection is Wednesday, January 19, 2022 at 5:00 p.m.
 EST. We will still continue to process applications into early February in case any vacancies remain.